This is the multi-page printable view of this section. Click here to print.

 Table.
 Repository Tag Tab Items

-You can view the operation history of the selected resource on the Repository list page.
+On the Repository list page, you can view the operation history of the selected resource.

 CategoryDetailed description

-• Work date and time, resource type, resource name, work details, work result, operator name, path information can be checked
+• Operation date and time, resource type, resource name, operation details, operation result, operator name, and path information can be viewed

 Table.
 Work History Tab Items